gikonekos/PLAY3-Archive/reconstruction/play3_body_diff_deep_analysis.md

 This strongly suggests that the current reconstruction has misidentified the true boundary of `beep_out3`, and that the initialization logic may belong to a different location in the original program structure.

+This suggests that the reconstruction process likely absorbed a separate initialization sequence into the `beep_out3` routine, resulting in a misidentified routine boundary.

 ---

 ## Conclusion